The Always War by Margaret Peterson Haddix

 Cinder by Marissa Meyer

-Cinder becomes involved with Prince Kai and must uncover secrets about her past in order to protect the world in this futuristic take on the Cinderella story.
+Cinder must uncover secrets about her past in order to protect the world in this futuristic take on the Cinderella story.
 (Sequel: Scarlet)

-In 2140 England, where drugs enable people to live forever and children are illegal, teenaged Anna, an obedient "Surplus" training to become a house servant, discovers that her birth parents are trying to find her.
+When people live forever and children are illegal, Anna, a "Surplus," learns her birth parents are looking for her.

 Delirium by Lauren Oliver